-B. Periodicals: Periodicals are acquired in two distinct ways: 1) full-text databases subscriptions and, 2) print subscriptions In general, due to the college’s distance learning commitment, most periodical holdings will be electronic and come as units within aggregate databases.
+B. Periodicals: Periodicals are acquired in two distinct ways: 1) full-text databases subscriptions and, 2) print subscriptions In general, due to the university’s distance learning commitment, most periodical holdings will be electronic and come as units within aggregate databases.
 Should funding remain within the appropriate budget line following payment of annual database subscriptions, recommendations for new print subscriptions will be considered.
 These should be initiated employing the recommendation form available on the library website and must state clearly how given titles in paper format will directly benefit student learning.

-C. Databases: Databases are acquired through a joint selection process involving both teaching faculty (directly or through departmental PPR reviews) and library faculty.
+C. Databases: Databases are acquired through a joint selection process involving both teaching faculty and library faculty.
 Recommendations may be made by either faculty.
 Upon notification of availability by consortiums in which it holds membership (Tenn-Share, ACA, Lyrasis) or by independent vendors, the library faculty will call the attention of teaching faculty to new aggregate databases available for trial, providing sample passwords and other review information.
 If the reaction of the teaching faculty is positive and funds are available, these databases will be added.
 In certain cases, to be negotiated between the Library Director and divisions, various specialized databases may be added employing some mix of library and divisional funds (usually from divisional allocated library book budgets) to cover the purchase.